-- 3. Compare current Windows 2000, NetWare and Unix products and upgrades and recommend an upgrade for particular networks. - 4.
-Upgrade a Windows NT server to a Windows 2000 Server environment and configure and manage its resources effectively. - 5.
-Install and manage Windows 2000 Active Directory. - 6.
-Upgrade a Windows 2000 Server environment to Windows Server 2003. - 7.
-Perform unattended installations of Windows 2000 Professional and Server. - 8.
-Perform Client software evaluation, installation and support utilising efficient techniques. - 9.
+- 3. Upgrade a Windows 2000 server to a Windows Server 2003 environment and configure and manage its resources effectively. - 4.
+Install and manage Windows 2000 Active Directory. - 5.
+Perform unattended installations of Windows 2000 Professional and/or Server. - 6.
+Perform Client software evaluation, installation and support utilising efficient techniques. - 7.
 Investigate disk imaging techniques and best practices for deploying software and operating systems.